The Big Question: What is the contribution you will make in life?

 1 Deep Care for the Cause

-Whatever you decide that your world needs, you must care about it with your whole heart and soul.
+Whatever you decide your world needs, you must care about it with your whole heart and soul.
 You see many people out there who pretend to care about causes because it sounds like the right thing to do.
 When your mindset is such, you are not helping or contributing in the right way.
 The result of your contributions will help those in need, of course.
-But in the end, it will not create any fulfillment or joy, because it isn’t real for you.
+But in the end, it will not create any fulfillment or joy because you are not connected to that mission.

 In the realm of your mission, you can’t fake it till you make it.
 It simply doesn’t work that way.